-A local high school health and physical education teacher circulated an editorial cartoon to her students recently.
+A local high school health and physical education teacher circulated an editorial cartoon to her students recently as part of a discussion on diet and exercise.
 This was the cartoon:

 A parent of one of the students contacted a local television news station, which gladly lapped up the story and stamped a “bullying” angle on it.
 To wit, a local anchor for the station posted the following text to accompany the cartoon:

 FAT = STUPID?
 The father of a 9th grade girl at Mataoca [sic], who struggles with her weight, called NBC-12 to complain when this was handed out in health class.
 It’s a cartoon suggesting (according to the father) that heavy students aren’t as smart as thin ones.
 Maybe he has a point.
 Did the teacher bully the over-weight students, and set them up to be picked on by the other kids?